dado3212/wix-inventory/code/README.md

 You'll then need to double-click the `.command` files and unblock them in Settings > Privacy & Security.
 You should only have to do this once.

+You also need to install [Homebrew](https://brew.sh/) and then do `brew install imagemagick` for the image resizing to work.

 You then need to automatically forward product items from Wix to Instagram.
 You can do this by <TODO>

 ## Developing